rguo1988/EAI-in-kappa-plasmas/README.md

 # EAI-in-kappa-plasmas

-Studies of the electron acoustic instabilities in kappa-distributed plasmas.
+Studies of the electron acoustic instabilities in kappa-distributed plasmas

 Suprathermal particles can significantly change the behaviors of plasma waves and instabilities.
 The present work studies the suprathermal effects on electron acoustic instabilities in plasmas with two kappa-distributed electron components.